THEVAPERSGUIDE

 Battery Life: The Trade-Off

-Here's where the NEO 400's compact design costs it.
-The 400mAh battery is modest by current standards.
-In practice, expect:
+Here's the downside.
+The 400mAh battery is small by today's standards.

 • Light users (15-20 puffs/day): 1-2 days between charges